gemseo/gemseo/doc_src/tutorials/ssbj/doe_scenarios_construction.rst

 1. Define the disciplines
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-We first instantiate the :class:`~gemseo.core.discipline.MDODiscipline`:
+We first instantiate the :class:`~gemseo.core.discipline.Discipline`:

 .. code::